If you’re a working professional, you’ll invariably have to ask for leave few times a year.

 The cremation of my mother has been performed and I am still recovering from her untimely demise.
 In the last letter, I had requested for a 7-day leave but then I wasn’t sure when I will be able to return.

-There are few more rituals to be performed and my presence is required for few more days to support my family members.
-I request you to extend my leave by seven days up to October 28.
+There are few more rituals to be performed and my presence is required for few more days to support my family.
+I request you to extend my leave by seven days till October 28.

 My father is to undergo surgery on his knee on June 03 at Apollo hospital, New Delhi.
 Could you please grant a day of casual leave so that I could be with him on the day of surgery?